gehrigkeane/767_information_retrieval_project/README.md

-ECS 767 Information Retrieval Project
+EECS 767 Information Retrieval Project
 ===================

 Brought to you by Qiaozhi Wang, Yound Liu, and Gehrig Keane.
 This is the home of the python implementation for a rudimentary information retrieval system.